edlvj/iq/git.md

 ### Describe git rebase?

-Rebase the current branch on top of the master branch:
+Rebase the current branch on top of the master branch

+### How to make one out of three commits?
+git rebase -i master (instead of master you can also use a specific commit)

+Change 'pick' to 'squash'
+Save changes

 ### Describe git merge strategies?